What Makes Me Anxious - Students 2

-Directions: It is important to understand the signs your body gives you to help you know you are getting anxious.
+Directions: It is important to understand the signs your body gives that help you know you are getting anxious.
 Circle the signs below that help you know you are becoming anxious.

-Some signs you may be getting anxious are:
+Some signs you may be getting anxious could be:

 |You may be agitated||You may avoid others|